Chain of Log-Concave Markov Chains: Experiments

 \subsection{Elliptical Gaussian}

-The elliptical Gaussian test density features a poorly conditioned covariance: where we set $\tau_0^2 = 0.1, \tau_1^2 = \cdots = \tau_d^2 = 1$ for $C$ defined in \eqref{eq:elliptical-gaussian}.
+The elliptical Gaussian features a poorly conditioned covariance: $p_X(x) = \mathcal{N} \left(x; \ 0, C\right),$ where we set $\tau_0^2 = 0.1, \tau_1^2 = \cdots = \tau_d^2 = 1$ in \eqref{eq:elliptical-gaussian}.
 We evaluate the 2-Wasserstein distance on the ``difficult'' narrow dimension (with variance $\tau_0^2$).
-For each $d$, the noise level $\sigma$ and other hyperparameters of the sampling algorithm, such as step size and friction, were tuned.

-\autoref{fig:elliptical_vs_dim}(a) plots the 2-Wasserstein distance with varying $d$.
-OAT and $m=1$ outperform $\sigma=0$ for all $d$, suggesting that smoothing offers an advantage.
-On the other hand, AAO struggles.
-This is expected from our theoretical analysis in \autoref{sec:geometry}.
-As \autoref{fig:elliptical_vs_sigma}(b) shows, OAT with $\sigma=1$ and $\sigma=2$ outperforms $\sigma=0$ for all $d$.
+For each $d$, the noise level $\sigma$ and other hyperparameters of the sampling algorithm, such as step size and friction, were tuned. \autoref{fig:elliptical_vs_dim}(a) plots the 2-Wasserstein distance with varying $d$.
+OAT and $m=1$ outperform Langevin MCMC ($\sigma=0$) for all $d$, suggesting that smoothing offers an advantage.
+On the other hand, AAO struggles, which is expected from our theoretical analysis in \autoref{sec:geometry}.
+As \autoref{fig:elliptical_vs_sigma}(b) shows, OAT with $\sigma=1$ and $\sigma=2$ outperforms Langevin MCMC ($\sigma=0$) for all $d$.
 The optimal $\sigma$ remains fairly constant with increasing $d$.